INFO490/assignments/hw8/hw8.markdown

     >>> print(pca.explained_variance_ratio_.sum())
     0.837600256677

 How can we use this information?
 One way would be to pick one variable within each component to represent that component.
-Some information will be lost, but for example, since WAGP is strongly correlated with PINCP, one of them is probably redundant.
-That is, picking WAGP to represent the whole first component might not have a major impact on the final anlysis.
-Similary, I conclude that it is likely that MARHYP is redundant and choose AGEP to represent the second component.
+Some information will be lost, but since WAGP, for example, is strongly correlated with PINCP, one of them is probably redundant.
+In other words, picking PINCP to represent the whole first component might not have a major impact on the final analysis.
+Similarly, I conclude that it is likely that MARHYP is redundant and choose AGEP to represent the second component.

 Another useful application of PCA is visualization.
-Since we humans cannot visualize more than three dimensions, dimensional reduction is necessary for visualization when we have more than 3 variables.
+Since we humans cannot visualize more than three dimensions, dimensional reduction is necessary for visualization when we have more than three variables.
 Let's use the first two components of PCA to make a 2-D scatter plot:

 ![PCA-2d](pca_2d.png)